op65n/RealEstate/README.md

 - The plugin provides a message queue, which ensures offline sellers are notified of sales, upon logging in to the server.

+> Action Support

+- The plugin supports all actions provided by the <a href="https://github.com/Frcsty/FrozenActions">FrozenActions</a> library.